 The example below uses decompose to examine the number of tickets created by channel each quarter.
 You can replicate these steps using any metrics and attributes.

-- Select the bar of the quarter you want to view.
-This example uses the first quarter.
+- Click the bar of the quarter you want to view.

 - Click Decompose.